 My cheeks burned.
 “It’s not Pokémon.
 It’s called Winterland.”

-“Whatever, same thing.”
-Olivia crinkled her nose as she flipped through more pages.
+“Whatever.”
+Olivia crinkled her nose and flipped through more pages.

-“Spare me the explanation, Professor Wapanese.”
+“Spare us the explanation, Professor Wapanese,” Olivia drawled.

 My palms went damp.
 She wouldn’t.